-This interdisciplinary graduate conference seeks to consider the intersections between literature and other humanities and social sciences fields, including anthropology, sociology, philosophy, art history, history, and how these fields interpret, understand, and/or engage issues of sexuality.
+2010 - Sexuality Across the Disciplines, April 30, 2010: This interdisciplinary graduate conference seeks to consider the intersections between literature and other humanities and social sciences fields, including anthropology, sociology, philosophy, art history, history, and how these fields interpret, understand, and/or engage issues of sexuality.
 The conference will be held in LT 1506 from 8:30 am to 2:00 pm.
 It will be followed by a roundtable discussion.
-Free and open to the public.